paqtteam/prosemirror-sync/README.md

 ## Usage

-To use the component, you expose the API in a file in your `convex/` folder, and use the `useTiptapSync` hook in your React components, passing in a reference to the API you defined.
+To use the component, you expose the API in a file in your `convex/` folder, and use the editor-specific sync React hook, passing in a reference to the API you defined.
 For this example, we'll create the API in `convex/example.ts`.